-Canada manhunt: Saskatchewan stabbing suspect Myles Sanderson in police custody
+Second suspect caught after 10 killed in one of worst stabbings in Canadian history

 Both suspects in stabbing spree now accounted for

-Myles Sanderson, a suspect in the stabbing spree that killed 10 and wounded 19 people across rural Canada over the weekend, has been arrested.
+Myles Sanderson, a suspect in the weekend stabbing spree that killed 10 and wounded 19 people across rural Canada, has been arrested.

-The 30-year-old was apprehended around 3.30pm CST on Wednesday near the town of Rosthern, Saskatchewan, according to the Royal Canadian Mounted Police (RCMP).
+The 32-year-old was apprehended around 3.30pm CST on Wednesday near the town of Rosthern, Saskatchewan, according to the Royal Canadian Mounted Police (RCMP).

 “The Saskatchewan RCMP would like to thank the public for their dillegence in providing pertinent information about potential sightings of Myles Sanderson,” the police said in a statement.

-One such potential sighting occured earlier in the day in the Wakaw and Prince Albert areas, with the individual described as driving a White Chevrolet and carrying a knife, according to the Saskatchewan RCMP, who later cancelled an emergency alert related to the spotting.
+One such potential sighting occured earlier in the day in the Wakaw and Prince Albert areas, with the individual described as driving a white Chevrolet and carrying a knife, according to the Saskatchewan RCMP, who later cancelled an emergency alert related to the spotting.

+Unofficial video obtained by the CBC appears to show multiple armed officers in bulletproof vests surrounding a white Chevy truck pulled onto the side of a road.

 The arrest brings to a close the massive, four-day manhunt for Mr Sanderson and his brother Damien, who was found dead on Monday from wounds that did not appear to be self-inflicted, police said.